Exclusive: Hungarian ethanol firm says it alerted EU over Platts pricing

 He said the company was probably only a small part of the European Commission's overall investigation, but its experience might be representative of the way Platts operates.

 Europe's ethanol market is illiquid.
-Big players include BP, Shell, Abengoa SA (ABG.MC) and Cargill CARG.UL.
+Big players include BP, Shell, Abengoa (ABG.MC) and Cargill CARG.UL.

 Sievers said Platts should clearly spell out objective admissions criteria for its window as well as an objective methodology for how it determines prices.